 In January 2010, SALTA and its Brazilian partner agreed on a 5,600 metre drill program on two copper-gold porphyry prospects and one bulk tonnage gold-silver prospect.
-Mobilization is planned for the third week of March and the drill program should be complete in 120 days.
-The program is budgeted for a total expenditure of US\$1.6 million and Cascadero is required to advance US\$500,000 of this.
+Mobilization was planned for the third week of March and the drill program completed in 120 days.
+The program was budgeted for a total expenditure of US\$1.6 million and Cascadero was required to advance US\$500,000 of this.

-In January, Silex announced that a second stage drill program on Campo Viejo is underway.
+In January, Silex announced that a second stage drill program on Campo Viejo was underway.
 In September, Silex advised SALTA it had drilled an additional 4 core holes and that it would be terminating its option to acquire an interest in Campo Viejo.

-As of Mar 12th 2010, on SALTA's Castro-Quevar II silver prospect, Silex announced it had completed in excess of 38,500 metres of core drilling, which has outlined an underground mineralized zone that contains an inferred resource of 43 million ounces of silver at a grade of approximately 450 g/tn.
-Golden Minerals (formerly Apex Silver) is conducting further resource evaluation drilling and is preparing a pre-feasibility study.
-The NI 43-101 compliant Technical Report on the El Quevar project is available the public website www.SEDAR.com
+As of Mar 12th 2010, on SALTA's Castor-Quevar II silver prospect, Silex announced it had completed in excess of 38,500 metres of core drilling, which has outlined an underground mineralized zone that contains an inferred resource of 43 million ounces of silver at a grade of approximately 450 g/tn.
+Golden Minerals (formerly Apex Silver) conducted further resource evaluation drilling and prepared a pre-feasibility study.
+The NI 43-101 compliant Technical Report on the El Quevar project is available the public website www.SEDAR.com or from the Golden Minerals website.